 As a further motivation for the results proven below, we now derive an analogue of Proposition \ref{proposition:OutwardLessCompact} for the above compactness property.

 \begin{proposition} Let $\Psi$ be a $\Delta_1^{\ZFC}$-formula that is a measure of closeness and let $n>1$ be a natural number.
-If $\LL$ is an abstract logic and $\kappa$ is a limit cardinal, then every $\LL$-theory that is $\ZFC_n$-$\Psi$-outward consistent at $\kappa$ is ${<}\kappa$-consistent.
+If $\LL$ is an abstract logic and $\kappa$ is a limit cardinal, then every $\LL$-theory that is $\ZFC_n$-$\Psi$-outward satisfiable at $\kappa$ is ${<}\kappa$-satisfiable.
 In particular, if Vop\v{e}nka's Principle holds, then every abstract logic has a $\ZFC_n$-$\Psi$-outward compactness cardinal. \end{proposition}